LukasBommes/PV-Hawk/README.md

 ## 7 Using a different camera model (optional)

-While we do not recommend using a different camera, in theory PV Mapper works with other cameras with the following minimum specifications:
+While we do not recommend using a different camera, in theory PV Drone Inspect works with other cameras with the following minimum specifications:
 - Frame rate: >= 8 Hz
 - Image resolution: >= 640 px * 512 px